KeithRochester/Standard-Monitoring-Framework/README.md

 ![Business Services Diagram View](.//Documentation/Screencaps/Example%20Business%20Service.png)

-If you have SquaredUp (and you really should) I've created [dashboards and perspectives](Documentation/SquaredUp/SquaredUp.md)
+If you have SquaredUp (and you really should) I've created some [dashboards and perspectives](Documentation/SquaredUp/SquaredUp.md).

 ## What’s Next